LMcBee95/Cerulean-Hardware/README.md

 There are some GPIO and USART examples [here.](https://github.com/devthrash/STM32F4-workarea) Note the makefile for these will not work yet, I'm going to be modifying it.

+## Git How To
+Please see the GitCommands.markdown file for basics on how to use git for this project.

 ### Directory Structure
 - *Examples*: Contains examples from ST for the Discovery board.
 - *IOToggle*: One specific example with a working makefile.